Artist Biography

 2005 "The psalms, Calligraphic Privitivism", SCA.
 UNAM.
 Ottawa, Canada.

-2004 "Guna mythology" Lithograph, Embassy of Panama, Mexico City.
+2004 "Kuna mythology" Lithograph, Embassy of Panama, Mexico City.

-2003 "Guna mythology" Lithograph, Union congress in Mexico City.
+2003 "Kuna mythology" Lithograph, Union congress in Mexico City.

-2002 "Guna mythology" Lithograph, Miguel Cabrera Gallery, Oaxaca City, Mexico.
+2002 "Kuna mythology" Lithograph, Miguel Cabrera Gallery, Oaxaca City, Mexico.

 Selected group exhibitions: